 Carrot Seed Production: Quick Reference - Organic Seed Alliance

-Carrots are a biennial so seed production must take into account a 2-year reproductive cycle.
+Carrots are a biennial, so seed production must take into account a two-year reproductive cycle.

 Year 1: Producing the carrot crop